ut-ras/Armbot-Junior/README.md

 `moveTo(ServoConfig &config, int goal)` function is used to move a servo to a target position.
 It checks if the target position is within the servo's valid degree range.
 If yes, it maps the degree to a pulse length and moves the servo to the target position.

-The function starts by ensuring the angle you want to move the servo to (`goal`) is within the allowable range.
+The function starts by ensuring the angle you want to move the servo towards, the `goal`, is within the range of the motion arm joint.
 If the `goal` is out of these boundaries, "OUT OF BOUNDS" is printed on the serial monitor, and the function exits.

 ```cpp
 if(goal > config.maxDegree || goal < config.minDegree){